-In Nicosia on either a Wednesday or Saturday then take a visit to the OCHI farmers market, opened from 6 am to 4 pm.
+In Nicosia on either a Wednesday or Saturday then take a visit to the OCHI farmers market, open from 6 am to 4 pm.
 Located on 11 bastions of the Venetian walls of Lefkosia (Nicosia) in the area of Bayraktar Mosque.

 Do a cultural food tour of Nicosia

 I am a big fan of doing food tours in various countries, as not only do you get to try new foods, you learn something and they are a great cultural experience.
 You can try things like shaftalia (grilled sausage), fried halloumi cheese, and souvlaki (grilled meat kebabs).
 This would be a great option as an addition if you are visiting the farmer’s market.

 I recommend this Traditional Food Tour within Wall City, where you will try traditional Cuisine & Cultural Flavours.

 If you have the time, head up to Machairas Monastery, located in an idyllic location in the Cypriot hills.
 The authentic and historically beautiful Machairas Monastery is considered one of the most important religious sites in Cyprus.